 - If you feel the need to cough, or sneeze, cover your mouth and nose with a tissue and as soon as you’ve used the tissue, bin it and wash your hands.

-From March 23, we are replacing elements of face-to-face teaching with online learning.
+From March 23, elements of face-to-face teaching were replaced with online learning.

-Workshops, studios, the canteens, Student Union facilities, clubs and societies and libraries are now closed.
+Workshops, studios, the canteens, Student Union facilities, clubs and societies and libraries remain closed.

 Student accommodation remains open.

 Face to face teaching will be replaced with online provision, via MyUCA.

 Throughout this fast-moving situation, protecting and reassuring both students and staff has been a priority.
 We implemented a range of measures to protect students, which included replacing face-to-face teaching with online provision, providing visa advice for overseas students, and waiving rent for students who wished to move out of University accommodation.
 We have also increased the money available through our student hardship fund.
 We will continue to respond to the changing landscape by formulating plans to protect our student’s wellbeing.

 Where students are having issues with the use of technology, they should speak to their Programme Director to make them aware.
 We have instigated various case-by-case solutions to support students in online learning where we’ve been able to already.